linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 \begin{array}{l} N = \frac {\ln 2 0 0 - \ln 1 0 0}{\ln 1 .
 0 6} = \frac {5 .
 2 9 8 3 - 4 .
 6 0 5 2}{0 .
 0 5 8 3} \\ = 1 1.
 8 8 8 5 \text {o r a p p r o x i m a t e l y} 1 2 \text {y e a r s} \\ \end{array}
 $$

 You'll notice that we round off to the next whole period.
 To see why, consider this last example.
 After 11.8885 years, we have doubled our money if interest were paid  $88.85\%$  the way through the 12th year.
 But, we stated earlier that interest is paid at the end of each period—not part of the way through.
-At the end of the 11th year, our investment is worth  $189.93, and at the end of the 12th year, our investment is worth$ 201.22.
+At the end of the 11th year, our investment is worth  \$189.93, and at the end of the 12th year, our investment is worth\$ 201.22.
 So, our investment's value doubles by the 12th period—with a little extra, 1.22.

 # THE TIME VALUE OF A SERIES OF CASH FLOWS